Aliases for SLCO4C1 Gene

 GeneCards Summary for SLCO4C1 Gene

-SLCO4C1 (Solute Carrier Organic Anion Transporter Family, Member 4C1) is a Protein Coding gene.
-Diseases associated with SLCO4C1 include eastern equine encephalitis.
-Among its related pathways are Transport of glucose and other sugars, bile salts and organic acids, metal ions and amine compounds and Transport of glucose and other sugars, bile salts and organic acids, metal ions and amine compounds.
-GO annotations related to this gene include transporter activity.
-An important paralog of this gene is SLCO1B7.
+SLCO4C1 (Solute Carrier Organic Anion Transporter Family Member 4C1) is a Protein Coding gene.
+Diseases associated with SLCO4C1 include Eastern Equine Encephalitis.
+Among its related pathways are Innate Immune System and Transport of glucose and other sugars, bile salts and organic acids, metal ions and amine compounds.
+Gene Ontology (GO) annotations related to this gene include transporter activity.
+An important paralog of this gene is SLCO4A1.

 UniProtKB/Swiss-Prot for SLCO4C1 Gene